iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 > Keeps stopping<br> :date: __2021-01-19 02:22:17__

 > I have had this app installed since day 1.
 I am an ER nurse who has cared for so many covid patients I couldn't even count.
 The whole time with my phone in my pocket.
 Not one exposure alert.
 I guess I wasn't really reviewing the app but the deployment or idea.
 If the state did this right they would incorporate this into discharge instructions for the covid positive patients.<br> :date: __2021-01-16 00:12:32__

-> After a positive test, my partner contacted local health department and notified them, they didn't know anything MI COVID or a PIN.
-3 days later a contact tracer called my partner to report a positive test, this tracer also claimed no knowledge of a PIN or the MI COVID app.
-It took another 68 hours for contact tracers to call me and let me know that I had been exposed (someone I share a bed with), I had been quarantining for 6 days at this point, app is good - MDHHS utilization terrible.<br> :date: __2021-01-15 17:35:16__